-What to look out for if you want to get into cycling and buy your first road bike
+What to look out for if you want to get into cycling and you're after your first road bike

-If you're looking to buy your first road bike, you are in the right place.
-Road.cc's Buying Basics will steer you through the occasionally confusing world of road cycling and arm you with the right information to make the best buying decisions.
-And we start with buying your first road bike.
+If you're looking to buy your first road bike, you are in the right place. road.cc will steer you through the occasionally confusing world of road cycling and arm you with the right information to make the best buying decisions.

 Where to start